-As of June 30, 2023, VEON was informed that VimpelCom independently concluded the purchase of US\$1,572 of VEON Holdings B.V.
+During the first quarter 2023, VEON was informed that VimpelCom independently concluded the purchase of US\$1,572 of VEON Holdings B.V.
 Notes in order to satisfy certain Russian regulatory obligations.
 These Notes were reclassified to intercompany debt with the equivalent reduction in gross debt for VEON Group.
 PJSC VimpelCom has funded the purchase primarily by issuing new notes of longer maturity.